yuyasasaki-0/LambdaTypescriptTemplate/readme.md

 ## About TypeScript Settings

-I have set the options of typescript compiler to strict settings to reduce ambiguity and mistakes from your code.
+I have set the options of typescript compiler to strict settings, to reduce ambiguity and mistakes from your code.